ipedrazas/multicluster.net/README.md

 Multi cluster configurations are hard.
 Hard because there's a whole series of "little details" that will make that a totally valid solution be invalid when those details change.

-This repo tries to group all the different configurations and gotchas I'm finding.
+This repo hosts the different configuration and files for [multicluster.net](https://multicluster.net) where I try to group and documenr all the different configurations and gotchas I find along the way.

 ## What is multi cluster, anyway?